A House Built of Words, Work, and Women’s Voices

 Help us Preserve Local History

 The Carter Heritage House thrives thanks to the passion and dedication of our volunteers.
-From guiding tours and assisting with educational programs to helping with events and preservation projects, there are many ways to bring history to life and make a meaningful contribution to our community.
 Join our volunteer team and help share Eliza Carter’s story with the community.

 Help us Preserve Local History

 The Carter Heritage House thrives thanks to the passion and dedication of our volunteers.
-From guiding tours and assisting with educational programs to helping with events and preservation projects, there are many ways to bring history to life and make a meaningful contribution to our community.
 Join our volunteer team and help share Eliza Carter’s story with the community.